rrovetto/mereocausality/README.md

 Causality and mereology have been a primary interest of mine since my university studies (approx. 2003-2011), intended to be pursued were I to find a PhD study option.
 Causality, in particular, has been a longstanding intellectual interest since my undergraduate studies (2003-2007), where I formally studied the philosphy of causality/causation.
 Interest in mereology began upon its discovery in my graduate studies (2009), which was followed by a research opportunity wherein I further researched causal theories and symbolic logic.
 In these time periods I began to wonder about (and posit) categories such as 'causal system', and whether there are causal kinds (another unpublished paper as of August 2023).
 I also wondered if causality varied based on parts in relation to their whole.
 Hence, I coined the term 'mereocausality' to signify the (potential) causality/causation among parts and their whole or among types of parts.
 - [Proof of my ideation, as early as 2014 is at this link](https://github.com/rrovetto/rrovetto/tree/main/affiliations-and-work/papers/mereocausality)

-## Relevant Works by Author
-- "Mereocausality & Causal Mereology: Towards a new concept", Paper accepted at [Ontobras seminar](https://github.com/rrovetto/rrovetto/blob/9f69e17f2c6caae29cedcbd72a3e91176ffbb6d8/affiliations-and-work/papers/mereocausality/PROOF_MereocausalityAcceptance_Ontobras2023_1.PNG) and ([accepted July 2023 as a Poster](https://github.com/rrovetto/rrovetto/blob/9f69e17f2c6caae29cedcbd72a3e91176ffbb6d8/affiliations-and-work/papers/mereocausality/PROOF_OntoBras2023-Acceptance_Mereocausality.PNG)) but unable to attend in person so it was removed from program.
-- "Mereocausality: A new concept for ontology", poster submission accepted (but not presented) to OntoCommons 2nd Global Workshop, May 2023.
-- "Mereocausality and Causal Mereology: Toward a new concept and study", submitted CARLA Workshop 2023

-- Unpublished paper(s) (Sample titles: "Mereocausality and Causal Mereology") submitted to, but rejected from, workshops and journals since at least 2021:
-  - Analysis
-  - Inquiry, 2021
-  - Synthese journal
-  - Review of Metaphysics
-  - Journal of Philosophy
-  - Canadian Journal of Philosophy
-  - European Journal of Philosophy
-  - FOIS 2021 - International Conference on Formal Ontology in Information Systems
-  - ER-2022, International Conference on Coneptual Modeling
-  - EKAW - International Conference on Knowledge Engineering and Knowledge Management
-  - 7th FOUST workshop at FOIS 2023

 ## Positive Reviews
 From anonymous reviewers